Climate change in Bangladesh: Adaptation

-Another misconception is that this accord will divert funding from poverty reduction.
-The private sector alone contributes more than 85 percent of current investments for a low carbon economy.
-In order to maximize any future contributions from this sector, the public sector needs to overcome the political and bureaucratic barriers the private sector has to face towards a low carbon future.
+A better baseline understanding of where populations live exactly in the coastal zones, and their poverty incidence or socioeconomic vulnerability, could help inform decision-making concerning large-scale adaptation options.
+Possible options include embankments and cyclone shelters, or softer adaptation solutions like cash transfers and social safety nets.
+Research work on high-resolution synthetic population mapping can help target such interventions more accurately for the benefit of poorer population segments.

+Action plans

 The Bangladesh National Adaptation Programme Action - NAPA in its action plan have collected, structured and ranked a series of climate adaptation needs and vulnerabilities, as well as sector-specific costs and benefits.
 These proposed actions have considered poverty reduction and security of livelihoods with a gender perspective as the most important set of criteria for prioritization of adaptation needs and activities.

-Since 2010, donors have invested more than US$170 million with the aim of adapting infrastructure, improving the governance and improving the resilience of the ecosystems.
-However, when running a detailed analysis, the poverty, inequity and environmental injustices are even higher.

 Bangladesh is also supported by different international organizations such as United Nations, World Bank, and so on.
 With help from the United Nations Development Program (UNDP), Bangladesh developed a flood action plan initiating a culture of disaster management and risk reduction.
 UNDP also supported Bangladesh to establish the Disaster Management Bureau.